 We hate to be the bearers of bad news but the simple truth is, yes, they are wrong and all of those bloggers don’t really understand the product or more likely than not, have never worked with it long-term.
 Many of these people who advocate for MOS (Murphy’s Oil Soap) understandably associate cleanliness with shininess, add in a nice smell and you’ve got something you can sell to people no matter what it does or doesn’t do.
 Market any product long enough with a certain message and the truth about it doesn’t really matter because it’s all about what people think or believe something can do (this principle of course extends far beyond floor cleaning products).

 A good analogy for this would be soda.
 Companies like Coca-Cola and Pepsi claim that soda is refreshing and while it may taste good and be fizzy, the truth is that all forms of soda contain caffeine which is a diuretic that leaves your body more dehydrated after you drink it.
-At this point, you’re surely wondering, what’s the exact correlation between Murphy’s Oil Soap and soda here?
-Well here it is, it’s consumer manipulation through clever marketing.
+At this point, you’re surely wondering, what’s the exact correlation between Murphy’s Oil Soap and soda?
+Well here it is, it’s outright consumer manipulation through very clever marketing.

-Murphy’s Oil Soap along with many other famous floor cleaning products (that we are going to cover in future posts) have spent fortunes on positive marketing for their products over the course of decades.
-In MOS’ case, they have been advertising their floor cleaning oil since the founder, Jeremiah Murphy, bought the formula from a German immigrant in 1910.
+Murphy’s Oil Soap along with many other famous floor cleaning products (that we are planning to cover in future posts) have spent fortunes on positive marketing for their products over the course of decades.
+In MOS’ case, they have been advertising their floor cleaning oil since the founder, Jeremiah Murphy, bought the formula from a German immigrant all the way back in 1910.
 That means they have been marketing their product for over 100 years!
-With this in mind, it should come as no shock that many are surprised to learn about the kind of damage that MOS will inevitably and unwittingly cause.
+With this in mind, it should come as no shock that many are surprised to learn about the kind of damage that MOS will unwittingly and inevitably cause.

 WATCH THIS: We remove Murphy’s Oil Soap and other acrylic polymer contaminants from these beautiful maple hardwood floors in Des Peres, MO!

-Here are 4 Signs of Murphy’s Oil Soap Damage to Watch Out For:
+Here are Four Signs of Murphy’s Oil Soap Damage to Watch Out For: